okfn/okfn.github.com/blog/_posts/2012-12-12-speeding-up-pybossa-apps.markdown

 Thanks to the free [crowd-crafting](http://crowdcrafting.org) tool [PyBossa](http://dev.pybossa.com/), nowadays the biggest challenge for successful crowd-sourcing is engaging users for participating in tasks, and to keep that motivation at a high level over time.
 Therefor the user experience of crowd-sourcing apps plays a crucial role.

 After participating in quite a few tasks myself, I found that the loading time in between two tasks was the most annoying thing.
-Doing crowd-sourcing often task often feels like doing something stupid, and you really want to get things done as fast as possible.
+Doing crowd-sourcing tasks often feels like doing something stupid, and you really want to get things done as fast as possible.
 Sometimes it needs just a single click to solve a task, but then it takes seconds to load the next one.

 This is because all existing apps where designed in a synchronous fashion.
 The client requests a new task and presents it to the user as soon as it has been loaded. *After* the user has solved the task, the result is submitted and *after* the result has been stored a new task is requested and so on.